 In the latter half, my notes became decidedly less poetic:

 My body feels like it has been beaten with a sack of potatoes, then stuffed into said potato sack and hurled down a rocky escarpment.
 For some reason, my legs still work well enough to continue moving.
 Why this is true is beyond me.

 I am still processing.
 Will likely be processing for a long time.
 I returned to civilization in a daze, ran into some friends in the middle of a pleasant Sunday-evening barbecue while unpacking my car — I think I was limping a little, and obviously half-crazed with exhaustion/adrenaline from the whole ordeal, because I was promptly offered a seat and a plate of hamburgers.
 I gratefully ate three, made a few feeble attempts at socializing, then excused myself and went home to sleep.

 24 hours later, I was on a plane headed to San Fransisco, California, and then New York City (Brooklyn) to complete a few days of exploratory walking which turned into a couple of weird little short pieces here and here.
 These were partially inspired by the CDMX walk, but are organized into sets of long-form notes rather than the shorter point-release format of CDMX.
 I’m intrigued by the idea of doing more of these sorts of things in the future (somewhere in-between rough notes and cogent, polished essays), as I can write/edit them in a day or two.

-I will also be preparing over the coming weeks for the next adventure — crossing the Atlantic Ocean to pursue new lines of inquiry and a career in food.
+I will also be preparing over the coming weeks for the next adventure — crossing the Atlantic Ocean to pursue some entirely new lines of inquiry.
 I will have much more to say on this subject over the coming weeks/months, but for now I am in transition mode and recalling the wisdom of walking in the mountains: be present, keep your head up, and keep moving forward — one small step-shuffle at a time.

 In any case, I remain committed to narrating this whole mess.
 Here are some images from the Spearhead: